pRonak86/StudentManagementSystem/README.md

 # StudentManagementSystem

-This Project is basically based on Spring Boot and Rest API , in this all the interactio done through admin, faculty & Student.
+This Project is basically based on Spring Boot and Rest API, in this all the interaction is done through admin, faculty & Student.